grymmjack/moebius/README.md

 - Adds a 1x1 drawing grid
 - Adds character code to status bar
 - Smaller character list (actual size of font vs 2x zoom previously)
+- Added hokey `CTRL+'` to toggle the drawing grid - Defaults to 1x1 grid when first toggled on
+- Added hotkey `CTRL+;` to toggle guides - Defaults to Smallscale guide (80x25) when first toggled on
+- Reference image tool by @michael-lazar
+- Fixes for BIN / XBIN encoding by @michael-lazar
+- Re-render drawing grid on font change by @michael-lazar
+- Drag and drop files from desktop by @michael-lazar
+- Add ability to open reference images in separate windows by @michael-lazar
+- Fixes scrolling for 200% zoom. by @michael-lazar
+- Add outline/border to the brush tool by @michael-lazar
 - ... more things to come perhaps!

 ## Download packages